 The next step is all about cleaning.
 It’s not often you get your cabinets completely empty, so let’s take advantage and clean ‘em thoroughly.

 Get your supplies and go to town.
-Clean out all the crumbs, dust, and weird residue, and wipe the cabinet doors down.
+Clean all the crumbs, dust, and weird residue, and wipe the cabinet doors down.
 These efforts will later help keep bugs out while keeping your stuff fresh and protected.

 Next up, you will need cabinet linings.
 These are easy to make yourself.